Large Deviations in the Symmetric Simple Exclusion Process with Slow Boundaries: A Hydrodynamic Perspective: Acknowledgements

 \section{Acknowledgements}

 TS acknowledges insightful discussions with Bernard Derrida about this work.
-Many crucial ideas, especially the importance of considering the slow coupling, the derivation of the hydrodynamic action, solution of the variational problem, and the Hamilton-Jacobi equation for marginal coupling have originated from those discussions.
-TS particularly acknowledges the lecture notes from Bernard Derrida delivered at the College-de-France in 2017 which immensely helped this work.
+Many crucial ideas, especially the importance of considering the slow coupling, the derivation of the hydrodynamic action, solution of the variational problem, and the Hamilton-Jacobi equation for marginal coupling, have originated from those discussions.
+TS particularly acknowledges the lecture notes from Bernard Derrida delivered at the College-de-France in 2017, which immensely helped this work.
+The non-triviality of slow coupling was first brought to our attention by Ori Hirschberg several years ago in late 2012.

 \paragraph{Funding information} We acknowledge financial support of the Department of Atomic Energy, Government of India, under Project Identification No. RTI 4002.

 \begin{appendix}